Cross country Skiing in Camrose, Alberta

-When you think of cross-country skiing in Alberta, heading to Camrose, in the heart of Alberta’s agricultural country is unlikely to be the first place that comes to mind.
+When you think of cross-country skiing in Alberta, a trip to Camrose in the heart of Alberta’s agricultural country is unlikely to be the first place that comes to mind.
 So what a pleasant surprise it was to find well-groomed, beautifully kept cross-country ski trails thanks to the Camrose Ski Club, one of the oldest ski clubs in Canada.

-Cross-country skiing in Camrose surpasses all expectations – and by the time I leave I’m actually a tad jealous of the locals with such a fantastic network of trails in their backyard.
+Cross-country skiing in Camrose surpassed all expectations, leaving me a tad envious of the locals and their fantastic network of trails practically out their front door.

 Location map of the Camrose ski club